ulut0002/react-router/README.md

 # React Router Project

-This repository contains a simple project demonstrating the use of React Router for navigation in a React application.
+This is a school assignment leveraging ViteJS and React Router functions with data-fetching.

 ## Table of Contents